8 fishermen killed in suspected pirate attack in Philippines

-MANILA, Philippines (AP) — Eight Filipino fishermen were killed after at least five suspected pirates boarded a fishing boat in southern Philippine waters and strafed the crew, officials said Tuesday.
+MANILA, Philippines (AP) — Eight Filipino fishermen were fatally shot by at least five suspected pirates who boarded their boat in the southern Philippines, officials said Tuesday.

-Seven other fishermen survived Monday night’s attack in waters near southern Zamboanga City by jumping off the vessel as the gunmen started shooting and swimming toward an island, said Lt.
-Commander Alvin Dagalea.
+Seven other crewmembers survived the attack Monday night in waters near Zamboanga City by jumping off the boat and swimming away when the attackers began tying up their colleagues, said Commodore Joel Garcia, head of the Philippine Coast Guard.

-Dagalea, commander of coast guard station in Zamboanga on Mindanao island, said some of the survivors were rescued by a passing motorboat while others were found on the nearby Island.
-Their boat, riddled with holes, sank.
+“According to the initial investigation, (the attackers) were on board a boat and they were all armed,” he said.
+“They immediately tied up eight of the crewmen, and the seven others were able to jump out and survive.”

-Dagalea said in a telephone interview that the men were on a fishing trip when the armed men approached on another boat and then boarded their vessel and ordered them to go to the bow area.
+Two of the survivors reached land and reported the massacre to a village leader, who alerted the coast guard.
+Two vessels were sent to the area, and coast guard personnel found the fishing boat floating with eight bodies on board.

 Most Read Stories